method-inc/bots/README.md

 # Testing your bot
 After cloning the repo run `npm install`

+In order to set up the database server, run `mongod` in your terminal.

-In order to set up the server, run `node app.js` in your terminal.
+In order to set up the web server, run `node app.js` in another tab of your terminal.

 Go to `http://localhost:3000` in your browser.

+Log in with a Google account and upload your bot as you would normally, by using the `/bot` route.

+Go to the `/test` route to run test matches.
+In the dropdown menus, you can choose the bots to compete.
+Click the "new game" button to start and view the match.

 # Game Rules